 - Talk to your students (e.g., through interview, focus groups, surveys): what do BME students feel about the curriculum?
 Do white students have a good knowledge about their subject as it pertains to the global population?
 Are there identifiable knowledge gaps?
 Do BME students feel represented in the curriculum etc. Find out.
 In recognition of our BME students’ time and expertise on this matter, and to help our recruitment, we prioritised the funding we got (£5,000 over 2 years) to give each participant a £20 voucher.

 - Analyses how the attainment gap operates at your institution.
 Your instituition should have data on attainment between key demographics of students including ethnicity.
 This can be used to galvanize your university for change.
-Your institution should have date on how this plays out wiht thier own students.
+Your institution should have data on how this plays out with its students.

 Access existing resources

 There is no need to reinvent the wheel.
 These already exist.